Menopause, incl. hormone replacement therapy (HRT)

 • Relief from hot flushes and night sweats

-• Improved sleep quality
+• Better sleep

-• Better mood regulation and reduced anxiety
+• Mood regulation and reduced anxiety

 • Protection against cardiovascular disease if started early in menopause

-• Improved vaginal health and sexual function
+• Vaginal health and sexual function

-• Enhanced quality of life
+• Better quality of life

-Long-term use of HRT is associated with a decreased risk of osteoporosis and hip fractures.
+Long term use of HRT is associated with reduced risk of osteoporosis and hip fractures.For many women HRT can be life changing and help them feel like themselves again.

 Are There Risks with HRT?
-Understanding Breast Cancer Risk

-At Happiher, we take a personalised, evidence-based approach:
+At Happiher we take a personalised, evidence based approach:

-• Carefully assessing your individual risk profile
+• Carefully assess your individual risk profile

 Menopause and Heart Health

-The impact of menopause on mental health can be significant, with many women experiencing anxiety, depression, and mood swings.
-Hormone replacement therapy (HRT) can be beneficial in alleviating these symptoms, especially for those with severe menopausal symptoms.
-Additionally, testosterone therapy can be beneficial for women experiencing hypoactive sexual desire disorder (HSDD) during menopause, enhancing sexual desire and overall satisfaction.
-Cognitive behavioural therapy (CBT) and other forms of talk therapy have proven effective in managing menopausal symptoms and improving mental health.
-Lifestyle changes, such as regular exercise, a healthy diet, and effective stress management techniques, can also play a crucial role in reducing the risk of mental health issues during menopause.
-A holistic approach that includes both medical and lifestyle interventions can help women maintain their mental well-being during this transitional period.
+Menopause and Mental HealthMenopause can have a significant impact on mental health with many women experiencing anxiety, depression and mood swings.
+HRT can be helpful in relieving these symptoms especially for those with severe menopausal symptoms.
+Testosterone therapy can be helpful for women with hypoactive sexual desire disorder (HSDD) during menopause and enhance sexual desire and overall satisfaction.
+Cognitive behavioural therapy (CBT) and other forms of talk therapy have been shown to be effective in managing menopausal symptoms and improving mental health.
+Lifestyle changes such as regular exercise, healthy diet and effective stress management techniques can also reduce the risk of mental health issues during menopause.
+A holistic approach that includes both medical and lifestyle interventions can help women stay mentally well during this transition.

 Menopause and Bone Health